PythonAlchemist/nyt-connections/README.md

 ## 2. Use OpenAI Embeddings

 embedd each of the words and use a 16x16 distance matrix to find the closest words to each other.
 This implementation should be pretty cheap and is very deterministic and testable.

+## 3. Fine Tune GPT-3.5

+Use the GPT-3.5 model to fine tune on the connections dataset.
+This method will allow us to pass more training data into the model and have much cheaper inference costs